DrDankuS/FivePD-Configs/README.md

-# FivePD UK Configs 🚓🇬🇧
+# FivePD UK Data Sets 🚓🇬🇧

-Welcome to FivePD UK Configs, a repository containing custom configurations tailored for use with FivePD in a United Kingdom-based environment.
+Welcome to FivePD UK Data Sets, a repository containing custom configurations tailored for use with FivePD in a United Kingdom-based environment.
 This includes UK versions for questions, items, and charges suitable for policing in the UK.

 ## Installation